FalixNodes-Software/KB-articles/README.md

 ## ✍️ Creating an Article

-By following the folder and file structure, create a `.md` file under the correct section, category and sub-category.
-As an example, if you were to create an article that explains how to install and use a plugin in Minecraft Java, the file would be created as such: `_posts/minecraft/plugin/general/yyyy-mm-dd-plugin-name.md`.
+All articles are stored within the `content/_posts/` sub-directory.
+When creating an article, create a `.md` file under the correct section, category and sub-category folders.
+As an example, if you were to create an article that explains how to install and use a plugin in Minecraft Java, the file would be created as such: `content/_posts/minecraft/modification/plugins/yyyy-mm-dd-plugin-name.md`.
 You're required to add the date at the beginning of the file name in the `YYYY-MM-DD` format.
 These dates are used to show when the article was last updated, so that users are aware if an article is up-to-date.

-If you wish to add an alternate version of a guide for a different Minecraft edition. ensure that both titles and permalinks are exact replica of each other.

-Then start writing the article in [Markdown](https://www.markdownguide.org/getting-started/).
+Articles are written in [Markdown](https://www.markdownguide.org/getting-started/).
 Writing in Markdown is very easy to do.
 If you need help understanding how to do certain tasks, like creating a link, inserting an image or creating a list, look [here](https://guides.github.com/features/mastering-markdown/).

+If you wish to add an alternate version of a guide for a different Minecraft edition (Java or Bedrock).
+Use a replica of the other title and permalink with the corresponding category (Java or Bedrock) switched.

 ## 📃️ Frontmatter